nklsla/KubeNest/setup/setup_prometheus.md

 # Setup Prometheus
-Steps to set up Prometheus for monitoring the cluster.
+Steps to set up Prometheus for monitoring the cluster. \
+__TODO: PERSITENTVOLUME__ \
+__TODO: CREATE INGESS CONTROL WITH SSL/TLS__  https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/ (method 3)

 ## Namespace & ClusterRole
 Create a namespace for monitoring, if this is not explicity set all deployments will be set into the default namespace